wabkur/alx-higher_level_programming/0x0B-python-input_output/README.md

-function that returns the JSON representation of an object string
+function that returns an object Python data structure represented by a JSON string